 To make a champagne-like color, melt equal parts yellow and white wafers.

 Heat in the microwave for 1 minute at 50 percent power and stir.
 Continue to heat in 30-second bursts at 50 percent power, stirring after each interval, until melted and smooth.
 Use paramount crystals, EZ-Thin or virgin coconut oil (solid) to thin the candy coating.
-Here’s a little bit more information on melting candy melts.

 Step 4: Dip the cake pops